InternetSociety/ose-documentation/ose-web-http2-nginx.md

 # How to configure HTTP/2 on your NGINX web server

 Hypertext Transfer Protocol Version 2 (HTTP2), defined in [RFC 7540](https://tools.ietf.org/html/rfc7540) improves website performance and enables a more efficient use of network resources.
 Unlike its predecessor, HTTP/1.1, HTTP/2 can handle heavy loads of resources such as images, fonts, scripts, and stylesheets which result in better load speeds.
-It reduces latency by introducing header field compression and enables Multiplexing, which allows the client and server to process multiple concurrent requests over the same connection.
+It reduces latency by introducing header field compression and enables multiplexing, which allows the client and server to process multiple concurrent requests over the same connection.

 ## HTTP2 on NGINX
 1. Open your configuration file (we will use `default.conf` as an example)